KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 KeyboardKit can show an ``KeyboardCallout/InputCallout`` for the currently pressed input key, and an ``KeyboardCallout/ActionCallout`` with secondary actions when a key with secondary actions is long pressed.

-👑 [KeyboardKit Pro][Pro] unlocks localized services for all locales.
-Information about Pro features can be found at the end of this article.
+👑 [KeyboardKit Pro][Pro] unlocks localized keyboards and services for all ``Foundation/Locale/keyboardKitSupported`` locales in your license.
+Information about Pro features can be found further down.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro